rioreur/palicat/README.md

 ## Patch note

+### 1.0.5
+- Corrections so the mod is up to date with the latest version of CCLoader and item-api.

+### 1.0.4
+- Some updates so the mod is compatible with CCModDB

 ### 1.0.3
-- Fixed a **BIG** problem that made the mod... doesn't work *(the mod folder was suppose to be "palicat" and not "palicat-master", everyone of them is find now)*
+- Fixed a **BIG** problem that made the mod... doesn't work *(the mod folder was suppose to be "palicat" and not "palicat-master", both of them are fine now)*

 ### 1.0.2
 - Fixed an exploit that allowed the palicat to spawn more than two vigor wasp, **you cheater** !